 How Do I Know If I Need Therapy?

-Almost anyone can benefit from therapy, even if their issues and symptoms aren’t severe enough that they “need” it.
+Almost anyone can benefit from therapy, even if their issues and symptoms aren’t severe enough that they “need” therapy.
 If you are going through something challenging, therapy can help you become more aware of your feelings and needs, resolve old issues, and find healthier ways of coping.
 Even if you’re not sure what you would want to talk about in therapy, the therapist’s job is to ask you the right questions to figure out how to deal with life stressors or just become your best self.

 People come to therapy with a wide range of complaints, including: